-- Reclamation opened the meeting by stating that the fourth and final workshop will be rescheduled for November.
+- Reclamation opened the meeting by stating that the fourth and final workshop will be rescheduled for November 2017.
 Reclamation is committed to providing a comprehensive analysis and needs additional time to provide a more refined product.
-Based on the current status of activities, it was prudent to handle today's status update as a phone call.
-Today's call will be used to update the group on the progress on the science work plan and they appreciate the ongoing interest in this process. - NMFS opened the meeting by acknowledging that they are continuing to see low numbers of winter-run Chinook salmon due to the drought, which makes it difficult to make management decisions.
-NMFS is thankful to both agencies for this work on the joint science work plan.
-Today's call is focused on gathering input to the management questions and actionable science.
+Based on the status of activities, it was prudent to handle today's status update as a phone call.
+Reclamation noted that this call will be used to update the group on the progress on the Science Work Plan and they appreciate the ongoing interest in this process. - NMFS opened the meeting by acknowledging that they are continuing to see low numbers of winter-run Chinook salmon due to the drought, which makes it difficult to make management decisions.
+NMFS noted they are thankful to both agencies for the work on the joint Science Work Plan and that this call will focus on gathering input to management questions and actionable science.